Misike28/Total_Commodor/readme.txt

 -every file can be renamed
 -files can be copied from one hard drive to the other, leaving behind the original as well -files can be moved to the other hard drive
--new folders and files can be created. the files format can be selected from a list -files can be deleted from the drive
+-new folders and files can be created. the file's format can be selected from a list -files can be deleted from the drive
 -Folders can be zipped and later unzipped, maintaining their original content -multiple files can be selected at the same time, and the same action can be performed on all of them simultaniously such as copy move or delete